tebatalla/css-friends/README.md

 - [Screenshot B][ss-08-b]
 - [Live][live-08]

 A grid of friends!
 Use a list and float them all!
 Spacing them out properly will be tricky.
-You will need to use `:nth-child()` psuedo-selectors to add some left and right margin to the middle of every three `<li>`s.
+You will need to use `:nth-child()` pseudo-selectors to add some left and right margin to the middle of every three `<li>`s.

 Create a `.thumb` class to style the links that contain the thumbnails.
 You can use the same `./shared/img/cat.jpg` picture for the image tag.
 We will want to reuse this `.thumb` class later.